eth-p/uni-chip8/docs/project/Product-Document.md

 This interpreter should be able to perform the the basic computational functions of the CHIP-8 specification.

 #### Release 2

+Release 2 will include refinements to the emulator.
+The previous emulator will be designed to work, while Release 2 will focus on code quality and optimizations.

 #### Release 3
 #### Release 4